volcengine/SecureUnionID/README.md

 **ABSTRACT**

 This project is used to protect device ID using Elliptic Curve Cryptography algorithm.
+The details of this project can be found in [INTRODUCTION](https://github.com/volcengine/SecureUnionID/blob/main/doc/SecureUnionID_Intro).

 **RUN DEMOS**